| <露> ロシアでは飼料・燃料が安いのに、養豚コストは何故高いのか? ソ連時代からの遺制で人件費のかけ過ぎ。レベルの低い労働技術も原因。 Russia Hog Market 08

 Kalynivka, both in Nikolayev.
 In

-total, five cases were reported. <ウクライナ> 鶏肉生産会社MHPが1‐9月期で6%の販売量増加 Leading Ukrainian Poultry Company
+<ウクライナ> 鶏肉生産会社MHPが1‐9月期で6%の販売量増加 Leading Ukrainian Poultry Company

 MHP Targets Further Export Growth 19